kingwersen/dynamic-serde-cpp/README.md

 };
 ```

 `structs.cpp` contains the implementation of Serde for `ExampleStruct`.
 Here, we use the `DERIVE_SERDE()` macro to simplify implementation.
-The first parameter of the macro refers to the name of the class or struct, and the following parameters are a list of name:expression pairs that identify the fields.
-The name is a unique identifier, and the expression should return a reference to the field to read/write, such as `object.foo` or `object.getFoo()` (always use `object` to refer to the object).
-If accessing your data fields is nontrivial, then you may need to derive [serialize](include/kingw/ser/derive.hpp) and/or [deserialize](include/kingw/de/derive.hpp) manually.
+The first parameter of the macro refers to the name of the class or struct, and the following parameters are a list of ("name", expression) pairs that identify the fields.
+The name is a unique identifier, and the expression should return a reference to the field to read/write.
+If accessing your data fields is nontrivial, then you may need to derive serialize and/or deserialize manually.

 ```c++
 // structs.cpp